odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 ![](https://i.imgur.com/jEgPX52.jpg)
 *Figure 1.
 An overview of the Governance of Venice*

-Imagine a world where `LexDAO` is both a DAO, but also has a Guild instance that participates in the Governance process of different DAOs.
+Imagine a world where [LexDAO](https://www.lexdao.coop/)is both a DAO, but also has a Guild instance that participates in the Governance process of different DAOs.
 By governance process, we mean on-chain voting by token holders that results in actual protocol changes, such as [Governor Bravo](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) or [Maker Governance Module](https://docs.makerdao.com/smart-contract-modules/governance-module).
 We mean votes on proposals that result in literal code execution.

 In that world, proposers could specify that a certain proposal must first be approved by LexDAO, to reach the floor of the token holders, as it has to do with some change that touches the Legal aspect of the DAO.
 With Governance of Venice, the proposal would first have to be approved by LexDAO for it to continue.

 We can expect many different guilds performing work relevant to their functional area for many different governance modules.
-To ensure that the relevant Guild will be called, we force users to submit proposals that define at least a Guild to be consulted.
+To ensure that the relevant Guild will be called, we force users to submit proposals that define at least a Guild to b e consulted.
 On top of that, Guilds can call other Guilds to the vote, making sure that most relevant voices are heard.

 Although the standard is completely agnostic about the Guild and the Merchant Republic, we took a highly opinionated approach for the reference implementation.